FBruzzesi/timebasedcv/docs/user-guide/getting-started.md

 ```

 !!! info
-    The only requirement is that the all the arrays must have the same length, as we use the mask on the `time_series` to slice each one of them.
+    The only requirement is that the all the arrays must have the same length, as we use the mask on the `time_series`
+    to slice each one of them.

 !!! warning
-    Ideally each array can be a different type (numpy, pandas, polars, and so on...), in practice there are a few limitations that might arise from the different types, so please be aware of that.
+    Ideally each array can be a different type (numpy, pandas, polars, and so on...), in practice there are a few
+    limitations that might arise from the different types, so please be aware of that.

 ### Using Polars and PyArrow

-Thanks to [Narwhals](https://narwhals-dev.github.io/narwhals/){:target="_blank"}, `timebasedcv` works seamlessly with Polars and PyArrow.
-The returned arrays preserve the original type -- Polars DataFrames come back as Polars DataFrames, PyArrow Tables as PyArrow Tables, and so on.
+Thanks to [Narwhals](https://narwhals-dev.github.io/narwhals/){:target="_blank"}, `timebasedcv` works seamlessly with
+Polars and PyArrow.
+The returned arrays preserve the original type: Polars DataFrames come back as Polars DataFrames,
+PyArrow Tables as PyArrow Tables, and so on.

 === "Polars"